Evangelical Friends Church International: Five Years Meeting

 Most of the Gurneyite Friends formed the Five Years Meeting (renamed Friends United Meeting in 1965) as an association of yearly meetings following the adoption of the Richmond Declaration in 1877.
 After World War I, the modernist-fundamentalist debate began to divide the Five Years Meeting.
 In 1926, Oregon Yearly Meeting (now Northwest Yearly Meeting) withdrew from the organization.
 They were joined in their departure by several other yearly meetings and scattered monthly meetings in the coming years.

 Evangelical Friends come together

 In 1947, the Association of Evangelical Friends was formed, with triennial meetings which lasted until 1970.
 In turn, this led to the formation of the Evangelical Friends Alliance (EFA) in 1965.
 In 1989 the EFA was superseded by the Evangelical Friends International (EFI), covering four geographic regions (Africa, Asia, Latin America, and North America).
 In 2007, Europe was added as a fifth region.
 In 2004 the name was changed to the Evangelical Friends Church, International (EFCI).

 Distinctives

 The Evangelical Friends Church and other Friends

 Friends, especially in the United States, are divided today as a result of divisions that took place mostly in the 19th century.
 The Evangelical branch is the one that is most similar to other evangelical Christian denominations and differs some from other branches of Quakerism.
 Many of the distinctives found in the EFCI originate from the Richmond Declaration of 1887.

+LGBT issues

+EFCI formally rejects same-sex marriage while other Friends denominations either have pro-LGBT stances (such as the Friends General Conference) or do not specify.